 Covid-19 is caused by the SARS-CoV-2 virus and can be contracted by close contact with another infected person.

-The disease’s severity ranges from no recorded or very minor symptoms to severe sickness, resulting in even death.
-Although Covid-19 illness is usually mild, it can cause significant complications and exacerbate several other medical conditions.
+The disease’s severity ranges from no recorded or very minor symptoms to severe sickness, possibly resulting in death.
+Although Covid-19 illness is usually mild, it can cause significant complications and exacerbate other medical conditions.

 People of all ages with severe, chronic illnesses such as heart disease, lung disease and diabetes appear to be at greater risk of being hospitalised with Covid-19.